ooyala/panache/README.md

 1. Make a file called `<language>_style.rb`, where `<language>` is the type of file you want to check.
 2. Use the DSL implemented in this file to write your style.
-   * The regex you give to Checkmate::Style#create matches the filenames you wish to check.
+   * The regex you give to Panache::Style#create matches the filenames you wish to check.
    * Each rule consists of a regex and a message to indicate what the violation was.
    * The regex may contain a match.
 The offset of the beginning of this match will be used to indicate exactly where a style violation occurred.

 Dumb example:

-    Checkmate::Style.create(/\.txt$/) do
+    Panache::Style.create(/\.txt$/) do
       rule /(q)/, "The letter 'q' is not allowed in text files." end